ashleyneeruvelil-lgtm/airTrips/README.md

 # airTrips
-airTrips for scheduling airport trips and adding new ticket details and assigning driver for the schedule d
+airTrips for scheduling airport trips, adding new ticket details and assigning driver for the schedule